blondon1/StockSentry/README.md

 4. **Sign the CLA**: Before we can accept your contributions, you need to sign our [Contributor License Agreement (CLA)](CLA.md).
 Please read and sign the CLA.
 5. **Submit a Pull Request**: Submit a pull request with your changes and a note indicating that you have signed the CLA.

-For significant changes, please discuss them first via an issue.

 Thank you for your contributions!